128technology/docs/docs/cli_reference.md

 #### Description

-The _show load-balancer_ command provides feedback on the 128T router&#x27;s load balancing behavior, when configured to balance traffic (via a service-policy).
+The _show load-balancer_ command provides feedback on the SSR router&#x27;s load balancing behavior, when configured to balance traffic (via a service-policy).

 This command, when issued without any filters (agent, node, or service) will display all agents, nodes, and services that are subject to load balancing.
 (The output can be quite verbose.)
 These filters may be combined to &quot;hone in&quot; on specific agents/nodes/services selectively.

-This command is extremely helpful for identifying why the 128T router selected specific destinations for its session-oriented traffic.
+This command is extremely helpful for identifying why the SSR router selected specific destinations for its session-oriented traffic.

 #### Example